Neoj1sec142/Java-etc/sect1/basicOps/wrk-w-data/readme.md

 * Keywords - predefined, reserved words that have special meaning to the compiler they are part of the syntax and they cannot be used as an Identifier
 [Java Keywords](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html)

+## Container Types:
+- if you needed to store a textual file on your pc you would use .txt if you wanted data in columns and rows you would use .xlsx or if you wish for graphical data you wpuld use a .pptx similarly we need to store data in variables with apropriate data Types -hence when you declare a var in java you need to specify the Types
+#### Data Types in Java: ####
+* Primitive - provided by java
+* Non-Primitive - created by the user
+#### Primitive Datra Types:
+* Numeric - Integer, Floating Point, Double Floating Point
+* Textual - Character, String
+* Boolean
+#### Non Primitive Data Types:
+* Classes
+* Objects
+* Arrays
+* ...etc
+***
+### Storing Numbers in Java:
+* simple ex
+ex: int age; OR int age = 19;
+* the only difference between a float and double point float is the size double ex: double temp = 16.3;
+float ex: float temp = 16.3f;